fyngyrz/soyacro/README.md

 > `MHZ,MHz,Megahertz - Millions of cycles per second`
 > `NASA,,National Aeronautics and Space Administration (US)`

+### Working with `acrobase.txt`

+#### Adding new expansions

+Edit the `acrobase.txt` file with a text editor.
+Stick to the format described at the top of the file.
+ASCII only, no unicode.
+Square braces mean optional:

+> TERM,[Term],Expansion(s)

+#### Checking `acrobase.txt` for correctness

+Run `testacros.py` - it will tell you if there are any problems, and where they are in the file.

+#### Checking to see if an expansion is already present

+Run `check.py` with the term(s) you want to check for...

+> `./check.py MHZ THZ`

+...If the term is in the file, it will be listed.
+If not, you'll get a message telling you that.

+Once `check.py` is running, it will keep running until you press `return` without providing a term to search for.

 ## `aambase.txt`:

 This contains macros you can use in your posts.
 The macro language,